English

 Progression:

-If you have studied both English Language and English Literature, and achieved a GCSE grade 5 in both, you can study English Literature at A-Level.
-Even if you choose not to study English at A-level, well-developed English skills are vital in all areas of Sixth Form study as well as in the workforce, since all employers look for good standards of English.
+At the Emmbrook School, we currently offer English Literature at A-Level.
+Entry requirements are 5 in GCSE English Language and 6 in GCSE English Literature.
+Even if you choose not to study English at A-level, well-developed English skills are vital in all areas of Sixth Form study as well as in the workforce.